Staff

 she/her

-Izza Malik, BA, is the Technical Assistance Program Director at NYBCAP.
-Izza is currently pursuing her MPH in Health Policy and Management at NYU School of Global Public Health.
-She received her Bachelor's Degree from SUNY Stony Brook University, majoring in Sociology, and minoring in Political Science and Chemistry.
+Izza is currently pursuing a Master of Public Health in Health Policy and Management at the NYU School of Global Public Health.
+She earned her bachelor’s degree from SUNY Stony Brook University, majoring in Sociology with minors in Political Science and Chemistry.

 Paige Lederman - Program Associate